rmldj/hcp-utils/docs/index.md

 ![brain image](images/out1.png)

 The group average surfaces are much smoother than the ones for individual subjects.
-If we have those at our disposal we can load them and use them for visualization.
+If we have the latter ones at our disposal, we can also load them and use them for visualization.

 ```
 mesh_sub = hcp.load_surfaces(example_filename='path/to/fsaverage_LR32k/